LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 “The history of our estuary has been a long string of unfortunate mistakes…

-WHERE DOES THE COALITION STAND ON THE LOWER LAKES?
+WHAT'S THE COALITION STAND ON LOWER LAKES?

 In his response [see link in email below] to AEF members Senator Birmingham made incorrect assertions that the lakes had a predominantly freshwater history.
 This is contrary to the views of the former MDBC and long-standing peer-reviewed science.